Sign up to receive beautynews, product samples, couponsand more.

 For everything you need to know about using a self-tanning towelette, check out our article, How Do You Use Self-Tanning Towelettes?

-For everything you need to know about using a self-tanning spray, check out our article, Our Best Self-Tanner for a Salon-Inspired Glow.
+For everything you need to know about using a self-tanning spray, check out our article, How to Use a Self-Tanner Mist for a Spray Tan-Inspired Glow.